oplS17projects/MP3-Player/README.md

 ### External Technologies

-Project will process sound and video by using VLC player with an interactive interface (play/pause controls etc).
+Project will process sound by using VLC player with an interactive interface (play/pause controls etc).

 ### Data Sets or other Source Materials

-Source materials include MP3/Video files on the system which will be played.
+Source materials include MP3 files on the system which will be played.
 Since the files will be in MP3 format or any format supported by VLC.

 ### Deliverable and Demonstration

-An MP3/Video player that has an clean interactive UI allowing for control over the player such as pause/play.
+An MP3 player that has an clean interactive UI allowing for control over the player such as pause/play.

 ### Evaluation of Results

-If all criteria for the project are met.
+If all criteria for the project are met (analysis section).
 If the player is able to open and play the files successfully and has a clean interactive UI.

 ## Architecture Diagram